 The only part of my body that had really niggled during the race was the top of my left hamstring/bottom of the glute and I was hoping to get a cheeky post race massage in the post-race village, but sadly they didn’t have any.

 I spoke to my coach Ash soon after finishing (she’d stayed up to track me pretty much all night because she’s an awesome friend) and was reassured when she told me that the winds were as strong as they were, and that the research says that you lose 12 seconds per mile when running 6min mile pace in 10mph winds, and this increases exponentially.
 And according to Jack Daniel’s says that you lose 8% at 10mph, which would mean running 8min pace effort would be the same as 9.15ish pace.
 I know I lost those 8+ minutes time in those final 8 miles, and I do know that it’s not quite as simple as the wind (because let’s face it, my mind was also going then too).
 But I know I was in shape to run a 3.30 on the perfect day, and I know I can do it in the not too distant future.
-Who exactly remains to be decided, but I am not done with my BQ goal.
+When exactly remains to be decided, but I am not done with my BQ goal.

 As my friend Lindsey said, it’s just one more piece in my BQ story!